-She now works nearly exclusively with ophthalmic referrals and provides a clinic for ophthalmic cases at the Macqueen Veterinary Centre on Mondays and Fridays.
+She now works nearly exclusively with ophthalmic referrals and provides a clinic for ophthalmic cases at the Macqueen Veterinary Centre on Fridays.

 We co-operate closely with your vet and report via email/fax and written letters.

 Information for Referring vets

-Ida runs an eye clinic one or two days a week at the Macqueen Veterinary Centre; Mondays and alternate Thursdays.
+Ida runs an eye clinic weekly at the Macqueen Veterinary Centre on Friday.
 The clinic is run on a referral-only basis.
 Ida is also more than happy to give advice on ophthalmic cases by phone or e-mail.
 Referring vets can contact us by the following methods; depending on the urgency of the case and the convenience to you:

 - Call Becky Waters, our referral nurse, on 01380 728505, 8.30am – 4.30pm, or another member of our friendly reception team outside these hours if you want to arrange the appointment for your client or it is an urgent case.